 I realise that words alone cannot convey the real pain, therefore please understand that you are not alone, there is support and help for you.

-As the depression is managed and reduced, there is opportunity for healing and growth, possibilities open up for you to feel balanced, experience more joy entering your life and to share it with others.
-You can begin to reclaim meaning and purpose, embrace passion, breath in hope and watch the sunrise.
+As the depression is managed and reduced, you may feel like a load is lifting and find opportunities and possibilities open up for you.
+You look to begin reclaiming life, breath in hope and watch the sunrise.